 The Butterfly Knives were used by individuals, security guards, local militia and many southern Chinese martial arts systems.
 They were not used by the army.

 Short swords are relevant for the urban alleyways of southern China’s heavily populated cities and the crowded boats on the waterways that crisscrossed the southern river deltas.

-The Butterfly Knives have only existed for 200 years and are THE weapon of the Southern Chinese martial art of Wing Chun.
-The Butterfly Knives are a recent civilian weapon of Southern China.
-The inevitable conclusion to be drawn from this is that Wing Chun is a recent local Southern Chinese civilian martial art.
+If the Knives are only 200 years old and they are one of the defining characteristics of Wing Chun, we can conclude that Wing Chun is a recent local Southern Chinese civilian martial art.